Beauty and the Beast: A 30th Celebration

-Beauty and the Beast: A 30th Celebration is a musical television special created for ABC, based on the 1991 film Beauty and the Beast.
+Beauty and the Beast: A 30th Celebration is a musical television special created for ABC, based on Disney's 1991 animated feature film Beauty and the Beast.
 It was produced by Jon M. Chu and directed by Hamish Hamilton.
 It serves as a celebration of the 30th anniversary of the animated film’s historic Oscar nomination for Best Picture.
 It aired on ABC on December 15, 2022, before streaming the next day on Disney+ and Hulu.
+Beauty and the Beast: A 30th Celebration received generally positive reviews from critics.